musasyihab/mobile-test/README.md

-# Timeline Page - Frontend Test v1.1
+# Timeline Page - Mobile Test v1.0

 __You're a mobile developer for a new MedicTrust project.__